-Paul brings to the Foundation more than 18 years of experience as a strategic thinker and collaborator through roles in communications, development, and networking for nonprofit and philanthropic organizations on a local and national level.
-Just prior to coming to NWAF, he was a member of the D5 Coalition’s leadership team and the first-ever director of the Joint Affinity Groups (now CHANGE Philanthropy), a national network of grantmaking professionals that pursues more equitable funding for diverse communities.
+Paul has helped advance change for more than 20 years as a strategic thinker and collaborator through various leadership roles with nonprofits and in philanthropy—at local, regional, and national levels.
+This includes his position prior to coming to NWAF as a member of the D5 Coalition’s leadership team and the first-ever director of the Joint Affinity Groups (now CHANGE Philanthropy), a coalition of national grantmaking professionals that integrate diversity, inclusion, and justice into philanthropic practice.

 He is currently chair of the marketing committee for the board of Marnita’s Table and is a member of the Minnesota Council of Foundations’ Membership and DEI committees.